feludwig/pgsql-omt-schema/README.md

 Zoom range|Server usability|Client usability
 ---|---|---
-0-3|only `mktiles.py`, multiple minutes/tile at least|between 500KB/tile and ~1500KB/tile: usable
+0-3|only `mktiles.py`, minutes to hours per tile|between 500KB/tile and ~1500KB/tile: usable
-4-5|only `mktiles.py`, multiple minutes/tile at least|around 1MB/tile but can be looked at with patience
+4-5|only `mktiles.py`, minutes to hours per tile|sometimes 1MB/tile but can be looked at
-7|highly recommend file caching, `mktiles.py` or `pg_tileserv`, multiple minutes/tile|rendering is long because of tilesize ~ 400 to 1500 KB/tile
-6,8-10|recommend file caching because multiple seconds/minutes to render|rendering is responsive, <500KB/tile usually
+6-10|recommend file caching because multiple seconds to minutes to render,`mktiles.py` or `pg_tileserv`|rendering is responsive, <500KB/tile usually
 11-15|live serving possible, size is usually <500KB/tile mapbox recommendation|rendering is responsive 16-22|no work to do|excellent: no need for network once z15 visited

+See end of [demo/tile_generation.log](demo/tile_generation.log) file for more detailed and by-layer size and extract time statistics.
+Landarea is counting tiles only by how much land they represent, in the middle of the ocean that's 0% but e.g `4/7/5.pbf` covering Ireland, UK and France is 19.629% landarea.
+And `4/11/5.pbf` covering Kazakhstan is 100% landarea.

 When it takes multiple minutes per tile, `pg_tileserv` will just timeout.
 And if there is too much data it makes some kind of I/O error

 ### Not finished

-* some layers' data needs to be queried from multiple different tables (line,point,polygon) where it currently only is queried from one
 * `run.py` argparse clean up CLI API
 * `run.py` template configuration: just editing the source is clumsy at best
 * see `TODO` comments in sql